openpathsampling/openpathsampling/docs/topics/simulation_setup.rst

 Even with configurational sampling, initial conditions are not always completely trivial.
 A PDB entry might be missing hydrogens, and probably needs to be solvated (and energy-minimized).
+MC simulations of a liquid might be started on a lattice, and then melted during an equilibration phase.
 However, obtaining initial conditions for path sampling of rare events is much more difficult.
 Path sampling makes it possible to generate many rare trajectories once a first rare trajectory is given as input.
 But how can you get that first rare trajectory?

 The answer is, "any way that works."
-Some approaches include running long MD, or using a ratcheting approach (such as, or similar to, adaptive multilevel splitting) to get natural trajectories that go further and further toward the products.
+Some approaches include running long MD, or using a ratcheting approach (such as, or similar to, adaptive multilevel splitting or forward flux sampling) to get natural trajectories that go further and further toward the products.

 Another important idea is that the initial trajectory does not need to be a valid physical trajectory from the dynamics of this path ensemble.
 For